marionbarker/loopdocs/docs/gh-actions/gh-update.md

 ![copy fastlane access token on github](img/gh-token-to-copy.png){width="600"}
 {align="center"}

 The next step is to update GH_PAT in your LoopWorkspace Repository Secrets.

-(If you build other apps with this method - update the GH_PAT for all of them right now - do not forget.)
+!!! tip "Update new GH_PAT to Secrets"
+    After you get your new token, immediately add it to your Secrets for any app you build with this method.
+You don't have to rebuild the app, but it's a good idea to at least run Action 1.
+Verify Secrets for each repository to make sure you did not make a mistake.

 ### Update Secrets